Turkey Roasting Guide + Turkey Printable

-This post covers the basics for turkey roasting; from fresh vs. frozen turkey, how to thaw a frozen turkey, cooking and roasting times, how to cook a frozen (or partially frozen) turkey, cooking turkey in convection oven and finally how to rewarm turkey in the oven and in the crockpot.
-All in a handy printable turkey buying and roasting guide.
+This post covers the basics for turkey roasting; from fresh vs. frozen turkey, how to thaw a frozen turkey, cooking and roasting times for convection or conventional ovens.
+Plus, how to cook a frozen (or partially frozen) turkey, and finally how to rewarm turkey in the oven and in the crockpot.

 There is a LOT of information in this post for the turkey printable, I hope you use the below table of contents to make navigating a bit easier.

-Before Thanksgiving I sent my subscribers this free Turkey Buying & Roasting Guide for them to print for their holiday turkey needs.
 There is a button to click to get the free turkey printable at the end of this post.
-But hang around and get the 411 on turkey buying and roasting.
+But hang around and get the all the information on turkey buying and roasting.

 The short answer is fresh is always best!
 A fresh turkey will actually last up to a month in the fridge.